rwoodpecker/internet_radio_dl/README.md

   2022-03-29_11-00-00-raw_fm.aac
   2022-03-29_12-00-00-raw_fm.aac
   ```
-* On first succesful connection to the stream the first file will be timestamped for the time of connection, and then subsequent files will be timestamped each hour.

 * You must supply a valid URL.
 On initial connection each URL will be checked for a valid HTTP response code and audio-type.
-Currently if there is an issue with either of these the script will exit to alert the user to check their URLs.
+Ideally the URL will end with a valid audio file extension such as .mp3 or .aac.
+If it doesn't the script will try to determine if from the URL.
+If there is an issue with the URLs the script will exit to alert the user to check them.
+* On first succesful connection to the stream the first file will be timestamped for the time of connection, and then subsequent files will be timestamped each hour.
 * This is an archival tool, as such it handles all disconnects or timeouts quickly.
 The script will agressively attempt to reconnect to the stream on error in a random range between 5 and 60 seconds.
 For the first 5 reconnect attempts a random range of 2 to 5 seconds is used.
-* The default user agent is Mozilla/5.0 (Windows NT 10.0; rv:99.0) Gecko/20100101 Firefox/99.0.
+* The default user agent is Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:108.0) Gecko/20100101 Firefox/108.0.
 * There is a 5 second timeout on connecting and reading the audio stream.
 * It is safe to keyboard interrupt (control + c ) this tool, otherwise it will run and archive the streams forever.